|Maisel Synagogue (Maiselova synagoga) is one of the historical monuments that form the

 People can visit Maisel Synagogue in the daytime by purchasing a ticket for the Jewish Museum in Prague, which gains you entrance to several other Jewish Quarter monuments too.
 Alternatively, visitors can go on a Jewish Quarter Tour.

-In the evening, because it has been beautifully restored, Maisel Synagogue becomes a wonderful setting for classical music concerts (concerts start on 01 June 2019).
+In the evening, because it has been beautifully restored, Maisel Synagogue becomes a comfortable and accessible venue for classical music concerts.

 During the winter the interior of the synagogue is heated, but it is advisable to wear warm clothing for the concerts.